How to Get Rid of Phone Addiction

 Delete the Apps You Know Distract You Most

 If there are certain apps that you know distract you all the time and you want to be free from them, you should simply delete them.
 It’s not as drastic as it sounds; it’s just an app.
 Realizing that fact is an important step in your attempts to break your phone addiction, so start that process of deleting apps that you don’t want to waste your time any longer.

-It can actually quite liberating and therapeutic to go through all of your apps and delete the ones that are demanding too much of your time and attention each day.
+It can actually be quite liberating and therapeutic to go through all of your apps and delete the ones that are demanding too much of your time and attention each day.
 If you’re addicted to the endless scrolling through Twitter, delete it for a while and see how you live without it.
 You might not miss it that much at all.

 Kick Your Device Away From the Bed

 One habit that you definitely need to get out of if you think you might be addicted to using your phone is using it in bed.
 People who go to bed and then spend time using their phone before sleeping tend to sleep worse.
 That bright light and mental stimulation are not good for you when you’re winding down and preparing to sleep.

 You should set a rule for yourself (and your partner if you have one) that says no phones are allowed in the bed.
 It just makes sleeping harder and increases the reliance and feelings of dependence you have on your smartphone.
 It’s much healthier to keep the phone out of the bed as far as possible.

 Try to avoid checking any device at least one hour before bed.
 There have been proven studies that show screen time at night can throw off your circadian rhythm.
 This can keep your brain awake in stress or response mode when really, it needs to shut down to rest.